ewohltman/kubecon2019/envoycon2019/README.md

 **Speakers**
 * Matt Klein, Lyft

-Envoy is a extensible proxy with many other products are built upon it.
-Envoy was built with a very rapid velocity, but needs to transition into a more sustainable, long-term approach for future growth.
+Envoy is an extensible proxy with many other products built upon it.
+Envoy was created with a very rapid velocity, but needs to transition into a more sustainable, long-term approach for future growth.

 Envoy recognizes that its API is the most important part, and that the proxy is